YogeswaraReddy45/Arbitrary_Precision_Calculator/README.md

 #define LIST_IS_EMPTY -3
 ```

-The header also declares the functions used for list creation, insertion, comparison, arithmetic operations, printing, and deletion.
+The header file contains declarations for list creation, insertion, comparison, arithmetic operations, printing, and deletion.

 ---